Educational

 SDK generation tools are changing how developers approach API integrations.
 Instead of manually writing HTTP requests, handling authentication, and managing serialization for each language, these tools parse your API definition (OpenAPI, gRPC, or other formats) and generate fully functional client libraries in one or more programming languages.

-The quality gap between handwritten and generated SDKs has narrowed considerably.
-Modern generators produce idiomatic code that follows language-specific conventions, includes SDK code completion (IntelliSense), and handles errors appropriately.
+Modern generators now produce idiomatic code that rivals handwritten SDKs.
+The output follows language-specific conventions, includes SDK code completion (IntelliSense), and handles errors appropriately.
 The result is type-safe SDKs that feel native to each language while maintaining consistent structure across all of them.

 The value proposition is simple: write your API specification once, then generate client libraries for every language your users need.
-This approach eliminates hundreds of hours of manual SDK development and maintenance, accounting for the approximately 30% of the time developers spend on routine tasks that could be automated.
+This approach eliminates hundreds of hours of manual SDK development and maintenance.
 When the API changes, you regenerate the SDKs instead of manually updating code across multiple repositories.

 But SDK generators handle more than basic request and response mapping.
 They include features like automatic retry logic with exponential backoff, built-in pagination helpers, OAuth 2.0 token management, streaming support for real-time data, and file upload handling.
 These capabilities come bundled in the generated code, so developers integrating your API get a stable and reliable client without writing boilerplate.